-Mera Peak is officially the highest trekking peak climbing of Nepal’s permitted trekking peaks.
-Mera Peak offers a real mountaineering adventure with thrilling experience inside the very popular Khumbu region of Nepal.
+Mera Peak climbing is officially the highest trekking peak climbing among all the peaks open for climb.
+Mera Peak climbing offers a real mountaineering adventure with thrilling experience inside the very popular Khumbu region of Nepal.
 The peak rises to the south of Everest and dominates the watershed between the uninhabited valleys of Hinku and Honku.

 Mera Peak was first climbed in 20 May 1953 by J.O.M.
 Roberts and Sen Tenzing.
 However, the proper ascend of Mera Peak was made in 1975 by French climbers Marcel Jolly, G. Baus and C.Honnis following the same route as Roberts but traversing along the connecting ridge to the further summit.

 Massive number of climbers choose Mera Peak climbing because it offers unlimited climbing adventure as well as stunning scenery of Everest, Nuptse, Lhotse, Cho Oyu, Makalu, Amadablam and many other snow-capped peaks inside Sagarmatha (Everest) National Park.

 Mera Peak Climbing is an excellent option for those seeking an adventurous climbing and memorable trekking experience in Everest region.
 All in all one gets to experience the highland Sherpa cultural villages and explore Buddhist monasteries, mountain glaciers and the rich flora and fauna of Sagarmatha (Everest) National Park.